 Field placement: Washington Food Coalition

-Xavier is completing his field placement with the Washington Food Coalition, a member organization striving to end hunger in Washington state by being a platform for advocacy, collaboration, and the sharing of best practices in the anti-hunger arena.
-Xavier's project at WFC is to help restructure the Board of Directors to make it more effective at equitably and inclusively combating hunger statewide while ensuring the financial wellbeing of the Coalition.
-To do this, Xavier is conducting independent research in tandem with numerous interviews with stakeholders in anti-hunger work across Washington, including leaders of food banks, food pantries, national philanthropies, and other non-profit coalitions that operate at the state and national level.
-Xavier is also participating in statewide and local anti-hunger coalition meetings as well as various trainings around exemplary non-profit board structure as he considers recommendations to make WFC's Board of Directors an even more effective catalyst in the fight against hunger.
+Xavier completed his field placement with the Washington Food Coalition, a member organization striving to end hunger in Washington state by being a platform for advocacy, collaboration, and the sharing of best practices in the anti-hunger arena.
+Xavier's project at WFC was to help restructure the Board of Directors to make it more effective at equitably and inclusively combating hunger statewide while ensuring the financial wellbeing of the Coalition.
+To do this, Xavier conducted independent research in tandem with numerous interviews with stakeholders in anti-hunger work across Washington, including leaders of food banks, food pantries, national philanthropies, and other non-profit coalitions that operate at the state and national level.
+Xavier also participated in statewide and local anti-hunger coalition meetings as well as various trainings around exemplary non-profit board structure as he considered recommendations to make WFC's Board of Directors an even more effective catalyst in the fight against hunger.

 Policy placement: National Conference of State Legislatures

 Xavier worked with the National Conference of State Legislatures, a non-partisan non-governmental organization established to serve the members and staff of state, territory, and commonwealth legislatures in the United States.
 He supported their Hunger Partnership and Task Force on Immigration with research, writing, and legislative tracking.
 His writing and research assignments included Child Nutrition Reauthorization, immigration policy at the southwest border, SNAP incentives and restrictions, Pandemic-EBT, and immigrant essential workers during COVID-19.